A Cross-Species Generative Cell Atlas Across 1.5 Billion Years of Evolution: The TranscriptFormer Single-cell Model

 Abstract

-Single-cell transcriptomics has revolutionized our understanding of cellular diversity, but integrating this knowledge across evolutionary distances remains challenging.
-Here we present TranscriptFormer, a family of generative foundation models representing a cross-species generative cell atlas trained on up to 112 million cells spanning 1.53 billion years of evolution across 12 species.
-TranscriptFormer jointly models genes and transcripts using a novel generative architecture, enabling it to function as a virtual instrument for probing cellular biology.
-In zero-shot settings, our models demonstrate superior performance on both in-distribution and out-of-distribution cell type classification, with robust performance even for species separated by over 685 million years of evolutionary distance.
-TranscriptFormer can also perform zero-shot disease state identification in human cells and accurately transfers cell type annotations across species boundaries.
-Being a generative model, TranscriptFormer can be prompted to predict cell type-specific transcription factors and gene-gene interactions that align with independent experimental observations.
-This work establishes a powerful framework for integrating and interrogating cellular diversity across species as well as offering a foundation for in silico experimentation with a generative single-cell atlas model.
+Single-cell transcriptomics has revolutionized our understanding of cellular diversity, yet our understanding of the transcriptional programs across the tree of life remains limited.
+Here we present TranscriptFormer, a family of generative foundation models trained on up to 112 million cells spanning 1.53 billion years of evolution across 12 species.
+By jointly modeling gene identities and expression levels using a novel generative architecture, TranscriptFormer encodes multi-scale biological structure, functioning as a queryable virtual cell atlas.
+We demonstrate state-of-the-art performance on both in-distribution and out-of-distribution cell type classification, with robust performance even for species separated by over 685 million years of evolution.
+TranscriptFormer can also perform zero-shot disease state identification in human cells and accurately transfers cell state annotations across species boundaries.
+As a generative model, TranscriptFormer can be prompted to predict cell type-specific transcription factors and gene-gene interactions that align with independent experimental observations.
+Developmental trajectories, phylogenetic relationships and cellular hierarchies emerge naturally in TranscriptFormer’s representations without any explicit training on these annotations.
+This work establishes a powerful framework for quantitative single-cell analysis, and comparative cellular biology, thus demonstrating that universal principles of cellular organization can be learned and predicted across the tree of life.

 Article activity feed